-Bone fracture^[5]
+Bone fracture[1]

-Although uncommon, there is a risk of a fracture or break occurring in the bone around the hip joint during or after hip replacement surgery, which may prolong your recovery period.
+Although uncommon, there is a risk of a fracture or break occurring in the bone around the knee joint during or after knee replacement surgery, which may prolong your recovery period.

-Nerve, blood vessel, tendon or ligament damage^[5]
+Nerve, blood vessel, tendon or ligament damage^[1]

-There is a chance of damage occurring to the nerves, blood vessels, tendons or ligaments surrounding the hip during the operation.
+There is a chance of damage occurring to the nerves, blood vessels, tendons or ligaments surrounding the knee during the operation.
 Significant care is taken by your surgeon to minimise the chances of permanent damage during the operation, but soft tissues are temporarily stretched as they gain access to the bones, resulting in the pain, inflammation and bruising which will be evident in the weeks after your surgery.
-Rarely, some nerves can be damaged during the operation resulting in a foot drop.
-This could be temporary or permanent.
-Although it is a very rare condition, sometimes the blood flow to the muscles surrounding the hip can be reduced after the operation and this is known as compartment syndrome.
-Further surgery may be necessary following assessment and investigation by your surgeon.